mkaz/oneliner/readme.md

 ## Configuration

-You need to set the `default_path` in the `oneliner.conf` config file.

-The config file location can be specified various ways, `oneliner` will look in the following order to determine where the config file is:
+The only required parameter in the `oneliner.conf` config is the `path` which specifies where to save the notes file.
+The other parameters, if not specified, will use their defaults.

+You can generate a sample config using: `oneliner --gen-config`

+The program looks for the config file using the following:

 1. Command-line argument.
 Use `oneliner --config /path/to/oneliner.conf`